Unbiased likelihood estimation of the Langevin diffusion for animal movement modelling: The BBIS approximation

 We use as importance sampler a Brownian bridge connecting $x_{i - 1}$ to $x_i$.
 Specifically we choose as proposal distribution

 where $\phi(\cdot, \mu, \Sigma)$ is the multivariate Gaussian probability density function, $\mu$ is an $N$-vector defined by

 and $\Sigma$ is an $N \times N$-matrix defined by

-The Brownian bridges can be simulated directly using standard methods for the simulation of multivariate Gaussian distributions.
-In this work we choose $\sigma = \gamma$.
-We hope that this choice makes the Brownian bridges more similar to (\ref{eq:langevin-diffusion}), reducing the importance sampling error.
-It is possible that there exists more optimal choices of $\sigma$.
+The Brownian bridges can be simulated directly using standard methods for the simulation of multivariate Gaussian distributions, or using iterative methods.
+In this work we choose $\sigma = \gamma$, motivated by the intuition that this should make the bridges more similar to (\ref{eq:langevin-diffusion}), reducing the importance sampling error.
+However, it is possible that there exists more optimal choices of $\sigma$.